 Undermining Employee Conduct

-When learning how to manage difficult employees, it’s important to note that an employee’s conduct should always be professional.
+When learning how to manage difficult employees who undermine you, it’s important to note that an employee’s conduct should always be professional.
 Employees can disagree with bosses and business owners in a respectful way.
-But if it ever crosses the line where they have an unprofessional attitude and are deliberately insulting, it’s imperative that you have a one-on-one discussion with them to address their behavior immediately.
+But if it ever crosses the line where they have an unprofessional attitude and are deliberately insulting, it’s imperative that you have a one-on-one discussion with them to address their undermining behavior immediately.

 When figuring out how to deal with a difficult employee who has a bad attitude, you must first define the behaviors you want employees to embrace in your business.
 You should do this with specific examples of how they should interact with: